arminveres/md-pdf.nvim/README.md

     -- Define a custom preview command, enabling hooks and other custom logic preview_cmd = function() return 'firefox' end,
-    -- if true, then the markdown file is continuously converted on each write, even if the -- file viewer closed, e.g., firefox is "closed" once the document is opened in it. ignore_viewer_state = false,
+    -- if true, then the markdown file is continuously converted on each write, even if the -- file viewer closed, e.g., Firefox is "closed" once the document is opened in it. ignore_viewer_state = false,
     -- Specify font, `nil` uses the default font of the theme fonts = nil,